What are notarial services?

 Notarial services include services such as authenticating a document, certifying a copy of a document, witnessing a signature on a document or issuing a Certificate of No Impediment to Marriage.
-By providing a notarial service, the Australian government is not endorsing, verify or making any statement as to the accuracy, truth, legality or otherwise of the contents of the document or the purposes for which the document may be used.

 For more information on notarial services please visit http://www.smartraveller.gov.au/services/legalising-documents.html.